tprelog/iocage-homeassistant/README.md

   - Home Assistant: `http://YOUR.HOMEASSISTANT.IP.ADDRESS:8123`
   - HADashboard   : `http://YOUR.HOMEASSISTANT.IP.ADDRESS:5050`
   - Configurator  : `http://YOUR.HOMEASSISTANT.IP.ADDRESS:3218`

 ---
 ---

-## iocage-plugin-homeassistant
+#### iocage-plugin-homeassistant

- - This script will by default create a plugin-jail for Home-Assistant on FreeNAS 11.2
+ - This script can also be used to create an iocage-plugin for Home Assistant on FreeNAS 11.2
- - However for Home Assistant I think using this script to install "standard-jail" is my recommended choice
+ - I recommend using this script to install a standard iocage-jail for Home Assistant as shown above

 **Download plugin and install**